ChilliCream/hotchocolate-docs/docs/stitching.md

 IStitchingBuilder AddMergedDocumentRewriter(Func<DocumentNode, DocumentNode> rewrite);
 ```

-This can be very useful if we want to first let all source schema rewriter do their work and annotate the types.
-With the annotations in place we could write complex rewriter that further enhance our stitched schema.
+This can be very useful if we want to first let all source schema rewriters do their work and annotate the types.
+With the annotations in place we could write complex rewriters that further enhance our stitched schema.

 Also, if we just wanted to validate the schema for merge errors or collect information on the rewritten schema we are able to add schema visitors that run after all schema modifications are done.